-- For Unitised With-Profit Business: the actual investment performance of the policyholder's With Profit investment assets over the period from the start of the investment, appropriately adjusted to allow for past deductions to support the guarantees, the management charges ("Fees") and the net past cost of smoothing across the whole Clerical Medical With Profit Fund; - For vested with-profits annuities: the present value of expected annuity payments on a best estimate basis (guaranteed benefits and future bonuses discounted back to the valuation date using the EIOPA Euro risk free curve).
+- For Unitised With-Profit Business: the actual investment performance of the policyholder's With Profit investment assets over the period from the start of the investment, appropriately adjusted to allow for past deductions to support the guarantees, the management charges ("Fees") and the net past cost of smoothing across the whole Clerical Medical With Profit Fund; - For vested with-profit annuities: the present value of expected annuity payments on a best estimate basis (guaranteed benefits and future bonuses discounted back to the valuation date using the EIOPA Euro risk free curve).

-Future policy related liabilities (FPRL) represent the expected present value of future cost of providing benefits in excess of the accumulated asset shares, including the cost for the provision of options and guarantees, net of the planned deductions from policies for the costs of guarantees, options and smoothing.
+Future policy related liabilities (FPRL) represent the expected present value (which is calculated at CM-WPF level and may be negative for some subsets of it, including SWE) of future cost of providing benefits in excess of the accumulated asset shares, including the cost for the provision of options and guarantees, net of the planned deductions from policies for the costs of guarantees, options and smoothing.

-A reinsurance arrangement with SWL exists for the with-profits business such that the Clerical Medical With-Profits fund (CMWPF) of SWL receives premiums from SWE, calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees (FPRL), net of the planned deductions from policies for the costs of guarantees and smoothing.
+A reinsurance arrangement with SWL exists for the with-profit business such that the Clerical Medical With-Profits fund (CMWPF) of SWL receives premiums from SWE, calculates and holds asset shares with an additional reserve to cover the cost of provision of guarantees (FPRL), net of the planned deductions from policies for the costs of guarantees and smoothing.

 If guarantees bite, then the CMWP fund of SWL pays the difference rather than SWE.